Join the Conversation

 To find out more about Facebook commenting please read the Conversation Guidelines and FAQs

-York City Schools program teaches teens about public safety jobs
+York City schools to certify teens for public safety jobs in intensive 3-year program

 York City School Police Officer Bryan Einsig is helping to create a Public Safety and Emergency Services Program for the York City School District, William P. Kalina, 717-505-5449/@BillKalina